 Many writers consider themselves small business owners.
 We tap into our inner entrepreneur to find freelance clients, market our books and keep our business finances in order.

 Entrepreneurial writers need a laptop that can keep up with whatever task they’re tackling, whether it’s creating a promotional video, researching a story or recording a podcast episode.

-Apple lovers can’t go wrong with the MacBook Pro (starting at 1,349.99).
-This cult favorite has been the top pick for entrepreneurs for years, and for good reason.
-The high-quality performance, Retina display in a variety of screen sizes and excellent customer support make the MacBook Pro a classic choice for business-minded writers — especially with the radically improved backlit Magic Keyboard.
+Apple lovers can’t go wrong with the MacBook Pro (starting at $1,299.99).
+This cult-favorite has been the top pick for entrepreneurs for years, and for good reason.
+The high-quality performance, Retina display in a variety of screen sizes (13 or 16 inches!) and excellent customer support make the MacBook Pro a classic choice for business-minded writers — especially with the radically improved backlit Magic Keyboard.

-If you’re in the market for a PC, consider the Lenovo ThinkPad X1 Carbon (starting at $1,393).
+If you’re in the market for a PC, consider the Microsoft Surface Pro 7 (starting at $649).
 This well-rounded laptop boasts the versatility of a studio and tablet, so you can type, touch, draw, write and work more naturally.
-Plus, the high-speed memory and performance to help entrepreneurial writers manage all their job duties.
+Plus, the high-speed memory and performance can help entrepreneurial writers manage all their job duties.

 Now you’ve got all the info you need to choose the perfect laptop for your writing life, no matter which features are most important to you.